2025 Bulacan local elections

 Local elections were held in Bulacan on May 12, 2025, as part of the 2025 Philippine general election.
 Bulacan voters elected a governor, a vice governor, and 14 out of 18 members of the Bulacan Provincial Board.

 Governor

-Incumbent Daniel Fernando (National Unity Party) is running for a third term.
+Incumbent Daniel Fernando (National Unity Party) ran for a third term.
 Fernando was re-elected with 61% of the vote in 2022.
-He will be running against former Governor Wilhelmino Sy-Alvarado and former Meycauayan City vice mayor Bogs Violago.
+He ran against former Governor Wilhelmino Sy-Alvarado and former Meycauayan City vice mayor Bogs Violago.